Baldo by Hector D. Cantú and Carlos Castellanos for August 23, 2009

 10. Missing large

-HelenasCookies almost 15 years ago
+HelenasCookies about 15 years ago

 As far as the baggy pant phenonmena goes, here’s the real truth: